JimDaly/CRMJSWebAPIServiceUtil/README.md

   ```
   See [Walkthrough: Register a CRM app with Azure Active Directory](https://msdn.microsoft.com/en-us/library/mt622431.aspx).

-  > **Note**: This is not required to connect to a CRM on-premise server.
+  > **Note:** This is not required to connect to a CRM on-premise server.

-3. Press F5 to run the application in debug mode.
+3. If you are running the application in Visual Studio, press F5 to run the application in debug mode.

+  If you are running the application using the **CRMJSWebAPIServiceUtil.exe** from the Release folder, just click the executable.

   You will see this:

   ![Opening screen](https://raw.githubusercontent.com/JimDaly/CRMJSWebAPIServiceUtil/master/images/open.PNG)